-Recently, hospice was praised for being the nation's first coordinated care service.
+Hospice has been praised for being the nation's first coordinated care service.
 At the heart of hospice are our volunteers!

 Join our Gateway Family - and be a part of a team of professionals, including Physicians, Nurses, Hospice Aides, Social Workers and Chaplains to provide quality end of life care.

-We are always looking for new ideas on how to better serve our patients and families, through innovative programs, such as a 'Life Stories' program, or Music Therapy for our dementia patients, or Veterans serving Veterans, or friendly Pet visits to our patients residing in nursing homes.
+We are always looking for new ideas on how to better serve our patients and families, through innovative programs, such as a 'Life Stories' program, Art Therapy or Music Therapy for our dementia patients, or Veterans serving Veterans, or friendly Pet visits to our patients residing in nursing homes.
 If you have a talent and/or idea you would like to share with us, please do not hesitate to reach out.

 9380 McKnight Road, Arcadia Court, Suite 201, Pittsburgh, PA 15237, US

 "To provide quality end of life carethrough listening and education and responding to the needs of those we serve, our community and team."